fullmad/dollseCRUD/README.md

 ### CONFIGURATION:
 Configuration is very simple..
 Just copy and paste the library and model folder inside your codeigniter application directory.
+> Requirement: database library need to be loaded.

 ### SIMPLE USAGES:
 You can start using this library in just two steps.